Enigmaticpravin/Auto-Web-Scraper/README.md

 # Auto-Web-Scraper
 ## Introduction

-The Website Details Fetcher is an Android application that allows users to input website links and fetch essential information like title, description, and images from those websites.
+Auto Web Scraper is an Android application that allows users to input website links and fetch essential information like title, description, and images from those websites.
 This README provides an overview of the project, its features, and instructions for cloning and using it.

 ## Features